mushroom-man/initial_sensors_camers_code/README.md

 # Mushroom Growing
-This is multi-part project that aims at using machine learning to optimise and control the growing parameters within a mushroom chamber.
+This is multi-part project that aims to optimise and control the growth parameters within a mushroom chamber.
 This part of the project is for the fruiting of the mushrooms.
 I envisage this part as having 4 parts:
 1) Data Collection
 2) Training a machine learning algorithm on the growth parameters